-Metals such as arsenic, cadmium, lead and mercury are natural occurring chemical compounds.
+Metals such as arsenic, cadmium, lead and mercury are naturally occurring chemical compounds.
 They can be present at various levels in the environment, e.g. soil, water and atmosphere.
 Metals can also occur as residues in food because of their presence in the environment, as a result of human activities such as farming, industry or car exhausts or from contamination during food processing and storage.
 People can be exposed to these metals from the environment or by ingesting contaminated food or water.
 Their accumulation in the body can lead to harmful effects over time.

 EFSA has received requests from the European Commission or Member States to provide risk assessments on several metals as contaminants, including arsenic, cadmium, chromium, lead, mercury, nickel and uranium.
 This work is carried out by the Panel on Contaminants in the Food Chain (CONTAM Panel).
 EFSA also works closely with Member States and other data providers to collect data on occurrence of metals in food and feed.

-In March 2014, the CONTAM Panel published a scientific opinion on the risk to human health from chromium in food, particularly in vegetables and in bottled drinking water.
-EFSA’s experts established a tolerable daily intake (TDI) of 0.3 milligrams per kilogram of body weight per day for chromium III.
+March 2014 EFSA publishes a scientific opinion on the risk to human health from chromium in food, particularly in vegetables and in bottled drinking water.
+EFSA’s experts establish a tolerable daily intake (TDI) of 0.3 milligrams per kilogram of body weight per day for chromium III – which occurs naturally, is an essential nutrient and the main form of chromium present in food.
 Dietary exposure across all age groups is well below the TDI and therefore does not raise concerns for public health.

-EFSA’s experts concluded there is a concern regarding average chromium VI intake via drinking water for infants, but a low concern for all other age groups.
-Above average exposures for some groups, particularly infants, toddlers and other children, could be a concern but these estimates were limited by the availability of data.
+EFSA’s experts conclude there is a concern regarding average chromium VI intake via drinking water for infants, but a low concern for all other age groups.
+Above average exposures for some groups, particularly infants, toddlers and other children, could be a concern but these estimates are limited by the availability of data.

-In October 2009, the CONTAM Panel adopted an opinion on arsenic in food, mainly focused on inorganic arsenic, which is the more toxic form in which arsenic can appear.
-The Panel recommended that exposure to inorganic arsenic should be reduced.
+October 2009 EFSA adopts an opinion on arsenic in food, mainly focused on inorganic arsenic, which is the more toxic form in which arsenic can appear.
+Experts recommend that exposure to inorganic arsenic should be reduced.

-- Food containing a contaminant to an amount unacceptable from the public health viewpoint and in particular at a toxicological level, is not to be placed on the market
+- Food containing a contaminant to an amount unacceptable from the public health viewpoint, and in particular at a toxicological level, is not to be placed on the market.

-- Contaminant levels must be kept as low as can reasonably be achieved following recommended good working practices
+- Contaminant levels must be kept as low as can reasonably be achieved following recommended good working practices.

 - Maximum levels must be set for certain contaminants in order to protect public health.

 Regulation EC 1881/2006 lays down maximum levels for certain contaminants in foodstuff, including lead, cadmium, mercury and inorganic tin.
-This Regulation does not cover radioactive substances.
+It does not cover radioactive substances.
 Regulation EC 333/2007 covers the methods of sampling and analysis for the official control of the maximum levels of these metals.
 Surveillance for residues of chemical elements in foods of animal origin is specified in Council Directive 96/23/EC.

 EU legislation on contaminants – European Commission